Small Business Interview: Akira Dixon, Premier Credit Consultants

 What mistakes have you made with your business?
 What did you learn from the experience and how did you bounce back?

 My biggest mistake was being too comfortable.
 I became complacent and just didn't put forth all of ME as I did in the start of business.
-I went into "think tank" mode & came up with new ways to service my clients & creative ways to market.
+I went into "think tank" mode & came up with new ways to serve my clients & creative ways to market.
 I read tons of marketing books and changed my focus.

 What do you consider the most important elements of running a successful small business?